dmbarbour/glas/docs/GlasDesign.md

 To support linearity, we could leverage [tagged pointers](https://en.wikipedia.org/wiki/Tagged_pointer) to efficiently encode a metadata bit for whether each node is transitively linear.
 At runtime, we can easily check this bit before we copy or drop data.
 Linear types are very convenient for modeling open files, sockets, channels, futures and promises, and so on - anything where we might want to enforce a protocol.
 Aside from runtime use, users could mark abstract data linear upon 'wrap'.

-I propose to conflate linear types and runtime scope.
-That is, linear data cannot be stored in a persistent database or communicated through remote procedure calls.
-This neatly avoids the troublesome challenges of enforcing linearity in open systems and cleanup after a foreign source of linear objects vanishes from the open system.
+*Note:* To simplify reasoning in open systems, abstract linear data will also be scoped to each runtime.
+That is, it cannot be stored in a shared database or transferred via remote procedure calls.

 ## Programs and Applications